mutable-dan/dexplex/README.md

  handle missing data requests
 cache for BG - in progress
- will read from logs at start (if avail) write bg to logs and db - done manage rest reader and writer - in progress notifications of problems- - in progress handle more than one user encode pwd in config handle errors in classes under mgr class
+ will read from logs at start (if avail) write bg to logs - done write bg to db manage rest reader and writer - in progress notifications of problems- - in progress handle more than one user encode pwd in config handle errors in classes under mgr class - done